President and Vice President of Liverpool Law Society:

 During Steve Cornforth’s year as President of Liverpool Law Society (2011-2012) Chris joined the Liverpool Law Society Access to Justice Committee and was the chair of the Committee for several years During his time as Chair of Access To Justice, Chris has grown the local network and facilitated several events (a ‘Mind the Gap’ Conference on legal aid and the Joint Forum on Access to Advice) for the local free legal advice sector, other not-for-profit organisations, local authorities, practitioners in private practice and members of the judiciary.

 Chris has been married to Kathryn for over thirty years and has three sons, Matthew, Sam and Josh and one daughter in law, Juliet, who is married to Matt.

-In his “spare time” Chris is a lay reader at Christ Church Toxteth Park, and also currently the chair of the Mossley Hill Cricket Club (but not for much longer as there are only so many hours in a day) where he still plays for the second team from time to time.
+In his “spare time” Chris is a lay reader at Christ Church Toxteth Park, still turns out to play 5 –a-side football and takes part in ParkRun each week at Princes Park.
+He was until recently the chair of the Mossley Hill Cricket Club where he still plays for the second team from time to time.

 Julie O’Hare was elected Vice President of Liverpool Law Society on 11th December 2018 for a 12 month term.
 Julie is a Team Manager and practising Solicitor in the Defence department of Carpenters Limited.